red-scorp/ag-panel/README.md

 You can compile the ag-panel project with any IDE that supports development for the Arduino SDK.
 We've tested it with the following IDEs:

 - To open the project in the [Arduino IDE](https://www.arduino.cc/en/software), simply open the INO file located at *ag-panel/ag-panel.ino* from the File menu.
+After this you can compile and flash the project to your target device using the built-in tools.
 - To use [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) Extension, open the project folder containing the *platformio.ini* file from the File menu.
 To build the project in console mode, run the following command: `pio run -e <environment>`, where `<environment>` is the name of the target environment (e.g. `uno` or `megaatmega2560`).

 To successfully compile the project, you may need to install the required libraries (see below).